Category: Nomadiversary

 We got home from NYC about 10PM to find a note on our door that our water had been turned off because there was water pouring out of the bottom of our RV.
 We walked in to find the entire bathroom flooded.

 The shower was disgusting.
 The entire bathroom floor was disgusting.
 And to top it off, Fluffy cat was afraid to use the litter box because of the water so he decided to use our beds as his own personal litter boxes.
 It was a looonnngggg night.
+I spent the next day sanitizing beds, showers, floors, counters… We now have a way to lock the kitchen sink faucet in the off position.
+Lesson learned.

-3. I (Jennie) have a slight obsession with flowers.
+3. I have a slight obsession with flowers.
 I’ve always enjoyed pretties.
 During our first year, I had tons of pretties to photograph everywhere!

+During the second year, the pretties were harder to find and I started going to greater links to get to them.
+That’s when I knew I had a problem…is there a step program for this?
+It doesn’t matter if the pretties are actual flowers or if they’re weeds.
 And…if I’m being completely honest, my obsession isn’t limited to pretties…it just needs to look interesting for me to lay on the ground and snap a picture.

 4. We kind of love National Forts, Battlefields, and Historical Sites.
 So, we really love them.
 A lot.
 Confession: When we started this nomad life, I didn’t think we would really be interested in any of them.
 Boy, was I wrong!
 I can’t even begin to tell you how much history we learned during our second year of nomad life.

+One of our favorite forts is the Old Fort Niagara in New York.
+It sits right on the shore of Lake Ontario.
+We watched a big rain storm come in across the water while we were there…it got a little wet…and cold.
 The first time the boys heard a canon fire they about jumped right on out of their own skins.
 I’m laughing at the memory as I type this.
 I really wish I’d caught it on video.
 If you’ve never heard a canon fired, it’s loud.
 Depending on the size of the canon…it can be very, very loud.

 We’re cautious about period actors.
 Sometimes they’re fun and sometimes they can be…tiresome.
 These guys were great!
 They stayed in character just enough to make it fun, but not so much that it was weird.